mirfan899/sppas/Packager/doc/03_annotations/39_momel_intsint.md

 ### Momel (modelling melody)

-Momel is an algorithm for the automatic modelling of fundamental frequency (F0) curves using a technique called assymetric modal quaratic regression.
+Momel is an algorithm for the automatic modeling of fundamental frequency (F0) curves using a technique called asymetric modal quadratic regression.

 This technique makes it possible by an appropriate choice of parameters to factor an F0 curve into two components:

-* a macroprosodic component represented by a a quadratic spline function defined by a sequence of target points < ms, hz >.
+* a macro-prosodic component represented by a a quadratic spline function defined by a sequence of target points < ms, hz >.
-* a microprosodic component represented by the ratio of each point on the F0 curve to the corresponding point on the quadratic spline function.
+* a micro-prosodic component represented by the ratio of each point on the F0 curve to the corresponding point on the quadratic spline function.

-The algorithm which we call Asymmetrical Modal Regression comprises the following four stages:

 For details, see the following reference: